VictorTaelin/Caramel/README.markdown

 In a future, you'll be also able to compile your programs to other languages such as JavaScript, Haskell and Scheme using `mel my_program.js`, for example.

+More examples can be found on the Prelude directory.
+Mind most files there were written on the Lambda Calculus before Caramel and are under ongoing refactoring.

 # Featured syntax-sugars

   * [Lambdas](#lambdas)